 5. Broth/Soups: Though warm foods or drinks are difficult to have during tonsillitis, a warm bowl of soups with fresh veggies and herbs will be beneficial to treat the sore throat, have ample of nutrients, and experience recovery from the discomforting condition.

-6. Turmeric: Turmeric is a magical Indian spice with several medicinal properties, and it has been used from more than a thousand years to treat various health issues.
+6. Turmeric: Turmeric is a magical Indian spice with several medicinal properties, and it has been used for more than a thousand years to treat various health issues.
 Curcumin is the main active ingredient in turmeric.
-It has powerful anti-inflammatory effects with antioxidant property and is a strong bioactive substance which fights inflammation at a molecular level.
+It has powerful anti-inflammatory effects with antioxidant properties and is a strong bioactive substance that fights inflammation at a molecular level.
 Thus, turmeric helps to repair the damage early.
-As Curcumin is not easily absorbed in our bloodstream, when you take it with black pepper (contain- piperine), it enhances the absorption.
+As Curcumin is not easily absorbed in our bloodstream, when you take it with black pepper (containing- piperine), it enhances the absorption.

 How to Use: Boil a glass of milk with a teaspoon of turmeric powder and mix freshly pounded 3-4 black pepper seeds, simmer for 2-3 minutes, and have this remedial milk warm.

-How to use: You can prepare a sage tea by pouring a cup of warm (almost boiling) water with a tablespoon of fresh or dried sage leaves in a vessel, keep it covered for 5-10 minutes, strain, and drink this comforting tea for soothing effects.
-This herb can be always added to the soups and broth to enhance the flavors along with its medicinal properties.
+How to use: You can prepare sage tea by pouring a cup of warm (almost boiling) water with a tablespoon of fresh or dried sage leaves in a vessel, keeping it covered for 5-10 minutes, straining it, and drinking this comforting tea for soothing effects.
+This herb can be always added to soups and broth to enhance the flavors along with its medicinal properties.

 Several food items which you should avoid during Tonsillitis are sour fruits, fried food items (such as potato wafers, bhajiyas, pakodas, etc.), spicy foods, ketchup, sauces, and toast, as all these can irritate your throat and can intensify your complaints.